encog-dotnet-core alternatives and similar packages

 Catalyst

-Catalyst Cross-platform Natural Language Processing (NLP) library inspired by spaCy, with pre-trained models, out-of-the box support for training word and document embeddings, and flexible entity recognition models.
-Part of the SciSharp Stack -
+🚀 Catalyst is a C# Natural Language Processing library built for speed.
+Inspired by spaCy's design, it brings pre-trained models, out-of-the box support for training word and document embeddings, and flexible entity recognition models. -

 SciSharp STACK